ParZival6677/Register-Login-System/README.md

 ## Technologies Used

 Outline the technologies, programming languages, frameworks, and tools used in the project.
-Include versions if applicable.

 - Frontend: HTML5, CSS3, JavaScript
 - Backend: Node.js, Express.js